ansys/magnet-segmentation-toolkit/README.rst

 ~~~~~~~
 The Magnet Segmentation Toolkit is licensed under the MIT license.

 This toolkit makes no commercial claim over Ansys whatsoever.
-The use of the interactive
+The use of this toolkit
-control of this toolkit requires a legally licensed local copy of AEDT.
-For more information,
+requires a legally licensed copy of AEDT.
+For more information, see the
-see the `Ansys Electronics <https://www.ansys.com/products/electronics>`_ page on the Ansys website.
+`Ansys Electronics <https://www.ansys.com/products/electronics>`_ page on the Ansys website.